numcommand/num/doc/comparisons.md

    * or repeating needs and automation
    *  or production-quality stability

-### When to use datamash, or qstats, etc.
+### When to use datamash, qstats, num-utils, etc.

-We suggest these small compiled binaries when:
+We suggest using these small compiled binaries when:

 * You're a sysop or sysadmin.
 * Your needs include systems automation.